 Can I apply the same permissions to all subfolders at once?
 No, each subfolder must be adjusted individually unless it inherits settings from its parent.

-What if I need to restructure my folder setup?
-If you previously used multiple root folders and want to consolidate them into a better subfolder structure, reach out to your CSM or CSE for assistance.
+If you previously used multiple root folders and want to consolidate them into a better subfolder structure, reach out to your Customer Success Manager or Account Manager for assistance.

 Comments